BotaniPal/cc-botanipal/README.md

     EMAIL_USER=
     EMAIL_PASSWORD=

-You can ask the repository owner for model credentials*
+You can ask the repository owner for the credentials*

 Now you are ready and you can run: